kensanata/oddmu/README.md

 This program helps you run a minimal wiki, blog, digital garden, memex or Zettelkasten.
 There is no version history.

-It's well suited as a self-hosted, single-user web application: the is no need for collaboration on the site.
+It's well suited as a self-hosted, single-user web application, when there is no need for collaboration on the site itself.
 Links and email connect you to the rest of the net.
 The wiki can be public or private.
 Perhaps it just runs on your local machine, unreachable from the Internet.

-It's well suited as a secondary medium for a group: collaboration and conversation happens elsewhere, in chat, on social media.
+It's well suited as a secondary medium for a close-knit group: collaboration and conversation happens elsewhere, in chat, on social media.
 The wiki serves as the text repository that results from these discussions.
+As there are no logins and no version histories, it is not possible to undo vandalism and spam.
+Only allow people you trust write-access to the site.

 It's well suited as a simple static site generator.
 There are no plugins.

-Oddµ can be used as a web server behind a reverse proxy such as Apache or it can be used as a static site generator.

-When Oddµ runs as a web server, it serves all the Markdown files (ending in `.md`) as web pages and allows you to edit them.
+When Oddµ runs as a web server, it serves all the Markdown files (ending in `.md`) as web pages.
+These pages can be edited via the web.

 Oddmu adds the following extensions to Markdown: local links `[[like this]]`, hashtags `#Like_This` and fediverse account links like `@alex@alexschroeder.ch`.

-If your files don't provide their own title (`# title`), the file name (without `.md`) is used for the title.
+If your pages don't provide their own title (`# title`), the file name (without `.md`) is used as the title.
 Subdirectories are created as necessary.

-Other files can be uploaded and images can be resized when they are uploaded.
+Other files can be uploaded and images (ending in `.jpg`, `.jpeg`, `.png`, `.heic` or `webp`) can be resized when they are uploaded (resulting in `.jpg` or `.png` files).

 ## Documentation